cimm/wotd/README.md

 ## Why

 Idea from my copywriter colleague who thought it would be fun to try to use a random WOTD in our discussions in a Slack thread where we were throwing randomly complex words at each other.

+There is feature complete Go port available as will (see the [`go` branch](https://github.com/cimm/wotd/tree/go)).
+I wrote both as an exercise.